Schexter/DartClubManager/docs/database_schema.md

 | `updated_at` | `TIMESTAMPTZ` | `NOT NULL` | Timestamp of last update. |

 #### `memberships`
 A join table linking users to organizations and defining their roles.
+Each organization must have at least one member with the `ADMIN` role.

 | Column | Data Type | Constraints | Description |
 |---|---|---|---|